The Top 10 Rules Of Gymnastics

-Gymnastics is an extremely enjoyable sport that also requires a strong physical demand.
+Gymnastics is an enjoyable sport that also has a uniquely strong physical component.
 There are going to be times where you are struggling with a trick, or you might be scared to try something new.
 Whenever you are frustrated, it is important to remember why you are at the gym in the first place.
 Having fun will lead you to be more confident, which will lead you to perform better.

 Especially in events such as a rhythmic floor routine, the judges love to see that you are having a good time and that you are passionate about the sport.
 Having a positive mindset will only benefit you, while having a bad attitude in the gym will do nothing but negatively affect your performance.

 For scoring, a judges panel is often the main source of scoring in gymnastics competitions.
-There are often two judges who measure the degree of difficulty, while about six more evaluate the performance and the execution.
+There are often two judges who measure the degree of difficulty, while six more evaluate the performance and the execution.
 This is all depending on the level of the competition, as there will be more judges for a higher level event and fewer judges for a low level event.
 Judges evaluate routines on a ten-point scale.

 All gymnasts aim to reach that perfect ten, but that is very difficult and happens extremely rarely in both amateur and professional gymnastics.
 Fractions of a point are deducted for errors such as falling.